 Kowalski also gossiped much more than real-life astronauts to contrast with Bullock’s ‘shut up’ character.
 He added that he felt obliged to let George natter because ‘he’s so charming.’

 In making the film, Cuarón had to overcome many technical challenges.
-Only at the last moment did he tell Bullock, who was not keen on flying, that she did not have to film in a so called ‘vomit comet’ (a specially fitted plane that climbs and dips to simulate weightlessnes, often with unfortunate effects).
-In this way he hoped that she would be more receptive to endure the pain of being suspended on 12 wires like a glorified marionette to simulate microgravity.
+Only at the last moment did he tell Bullock, who was not keen on flying, that she did not have to film in a so-called ‘vomit comet’ (a specially fitted plane that climbs and dips to simulate weightlessness, often with unfortunate effects).
+In this way, he hoped that she would be more receptive to endure the pain of being suspended on 12 wires like a glorified marionette to simulate microgravity.
 It was like something out of ’Fifty Shades of Grey’ he joked.